-1 to review the experience of ITU-D in discharging its responsibility for implementing projects under the United Nations development system or other funding arrangements by identifying lessons learned and by developing a strategy for strengthening this function in the future;
+1 to implement a strategy aimed at strengthening the project execution function, taking into account the experience and lessons learned by ITU-D, identifying suitable methods of implementation, possible means of funding and strategic partners for the implementation of regional initiatives;

-2 to undertake a review of best practices within the United Nations system and within organizations external to the United Nations in the area of technical cooperation, with a view to adapting such practices to the circumstances prevailing in ITU;
+2 to continue reviewing best practices within the United Nations system and within organizations external to the United Nations in the area of technical cooperation, with a view to promoting such practices when offering, organizing, and coordinating technical cooperation and assistance activities, consistent with No. 118 of the Constitution;

+3 to ensure that priorities and ways of financing are agreed, prior to the implementation and execution of initiatives fostering participatory and inclusive process with Member States and Regional Organizations;

-3 to ensure that the requisite expertise in the areas of project management and execution as well as resource mobilization and financing is identified;
+4 to ensure that the requisite expertise in the areas of project management and execution as well as resource mobilization and financing is identified;

-4 to encourage projects from all sources, including the private sector;
+5 to encourage projects from all sources, taking into account achievement of the sector’s Objectives as adopted by Resolution 71 (Rev. Busan, 2014), fostering the participation of the public, private and academic sectors;

-5 to focus on the implementation of larger-scale projects, while carefully considering delivery of smaller-scale projects;
+6 to focus on the implementation of larger-scale projects, while carefully considering delivery of smaller-scale projects;